da-nial/ComputerNetworks-Exercises/readme.md

 packets in real-time.
 After execution, it also generates a text file with summary statistics:

 - Total number of TCP, UDP, and ICMP packets
-- List of sender IP addresses sorted by number of packets sent
+- List of sender IP addresses sorted by the number of packets sent
 - Number of packets sent
 - Max, average, and min packet sizes

 Additionally, the sniffer visualizes the above metrics using matplotlib plots.
 It can analyze protocols like DNS and HTTP beyond IPv4.
-Figures below are example outputs of the programs.
+The figures below are example outputs of the programs.

 |                       Transport Layer Protocols                       |                       Source IP Frequency                        |
 |:---------------------------------------------------------------------:|:----------------------------------------------------------------:|